 1. Soak the dried bamboo shoots the night before cooking.

 2. Strain the soaked dried bamboo shoots and slice it into strips.
 Then cook it in light constant boil for 30 minutes.
-Strain and soak in water with 1 tablespoon of salt.
+Strain and soak in water with a half tablespoon of salt.

-3. While soaking the bamboo shoots is salted water, I peeled the onion, shallots, daikon, and ginger.
+3. While soaking the bamboo shoots in salted water, I peeled the onion, shallots, daikon, and ginger.
 Bruised the ginger roots.

 9:15 am: Put all these into a 24-quart pot and fill the pot with three gallons of water.
 Cover pot with lid and bring the water to a boil.